konabee/tidy_coffee/README.md

 # tidy_coffee

-This is the code to reproduce the figure made for TidyTuesday.
+This is the code to reproduce my figure on coffee ratings for TidyTuesday.